knative/release/README.md

 Releasing a repository includes:

-- Aligning the `knative.dev` dependencies to the other release versions on master
+- Aligning the `knative.dev` dependencies to the other release versions on main
-- Creating a new branch starting from master for the release (e.g.
+- Creating a new branch starting from main for the release (e.g.
   `release-0.20`)
 - Execute the job on Prow that builds the code from the release branch, tags the revision, publishes the images, publishes the yaml artifacts and generates the